Protruded Disc Causes, Signs, Symptoms & Treatment Options

 - Symptoms of disc protrusion in the neck: The neck is the second most common site for a protruded slip disc.
 Patients with slip disc protrusion that compresses spinal nerves may also complain of additional symptoms such as pain in the shoulders, upper back, and arms.
 Numbness and tingling are rare in patients with a protruded disc but can occur.
 Numbness or tingling may impact shoulders, arms, or hands.

 - Symptoms of disc protrusion in the lower back: A protruded slip disc in the lower back can cause pain at the beltline, buttocks, or hips.
-If the protrusion compresses spinal nerves, you may also experience varying degrees of pain, tingling, and numbness in the thighs, legs, calves, feet, or toes.
+If the protrusion compresses spinal nerves, you may experience varying degrees of pain, tingling, and numbness in the thighs, legs, calves, feet, or toes.
 However, numbness and tingling are rare in patients with protruded slipped discs.

 CSC provides 2 new & unique methods of protruded disc treatment that are now combined with NSD Therapy® in protocols.
 Contact one of our slipped disc treatment centers today to learn more about new treatment options for a protruded disc.

 Don't live with the pain of disc bulges, herniations, or protruded discs.
 We can help you recover through the latest methods and technologies without surgery or injections; call now.

 What Is The Best Treatment For A Disc Protrusion?

 Many treatment options for patients with disc protrusion include pain medication, injections, therapy, or surgery.
 A conservative but highly specialized therapy system is the best treatment option for protruded discs.
 Spine surgery and corticosteroid injections should be avoided, as surgery or injections will not repair the cause.